lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 2.** *Who stretchest out the heavens like a curtain.* It is usual in the East, in the summer season, and upon all occasions when a large company is to be received, to have the court of the house sheltered from the heat of the weather by all umbrella or veil, which being expanded upon ropes from one side of the parapet wall to another may be folded or unfolded at pleasure.
 The Psalmist seems to allude to some covering of this kind in that beautiful expression of stretching out the heavens like a curtain. *Kitto's Pictorial Bible.*

 **Verse 2.** *Like a curtain.* With the same case, by his mere word, with which a man spreads out a tent curtain, Ps 104:2 Isa 40:22 is parallel, "that stretcheth out the heavens as a curtain, and spreadeth them out as a tent to dwell in."
 Ver.
 3 continues the description of the work of the second day.
 There lie at bottom, in the first clause, the words of Ge 1:7 "God made the vaulted sky and divided between the waters which are under the vault and the waters which are above the vault."
 The waters above are the materials with which, or out of which, the structure is reared.
-To construct out of the movable waters a firm palace, the cloudy heaven, "firm as a molten glass" (Job 37:18), is a magnificent work of divine omnipotence. *E.V.
-Hengstenberg.*
+To construct out of the movable waters a firm palace, the cloudy heaven, "firm as a molten glass" (Job 37:18), is a magnificent work of divine omnipotence. *E. V. Hengstenberg.*

 **Verse 2.** *Like a curtain.* Because the Hebrews conceived of heaven as a temple and palace of God, that sacred azure was at once the floor of his, the roof of our, abode.
 Yet I think the dwellers in tents ever loved best the figure of the heavenly tent.
 They represent God as daily spreading it out, and fastening it at the extremity of the horizon to the pillars of heaven, the mountains: it is to them a tent of safety, of rest, of a fatherly hospitality in which God lives with his creatures. *Herder*, quoted by Perowne.

 **Verse 3.** The metaphorical representation of God, as laying the beams of his chambers in the waters, seems somewhat difficult to understand; but it was the design of the prophet, from a thing incomprehensible to us, to ravish us with the greater admiration.
 Unless beams be substantial and strong, they will not be able to sustain even the weight of an ordinary house.
 When, therefore, God makes the waters the foundation of his heavenly palace, who can fail to be astonished at a miracle so wonderful?
 When we take into account our slowness of apprehension, such hyperbolical expressions are by no means superfluous; for it is with difficulty that they awaken and enable us to attain even a slight knowledge of God. *John Calvin.*

 **Verse 3.** *Who layeth the beams of his chambers in the waters;* or, "who layeth his upper chambers above the waters."
-His upper chamber (people in the East used to retire to the upper chamber when they wished for solitude) is reared up in bright other on the slender foundation of rainy clouds. *A.F.
-Tholuck.*
+His upper chamber (people in the East used to retire to the upper chamber when they wished for solitude) is reared up in bright other on the slender foundation of rainy clouds. *A. F. Tholuck.*

 **Verse 3.** *Who layeth the beams,* etc. "He floodeth his chambers with waters, "i.e., the clouds make the flooring of his heavens. *Zachary Mudge.*